maxyang27896/Final-Year-Project/Dynamic_Control/README.md

 # Dynamic Control Law
 This method solves for the control offline through an algebraic inquality.
-There are additional control parameters that can be optimised, Monte Carlo and genetic algorithm have both been appled to optimise the conroller performance.
+There are additional control parameters that can be optimised, and Monte Carlo and genetic algorithm have both been appled to optimise these parameters to obtain the optimal conroller performance with this dynamic control law.

 ## Files
 **Para_Opt_MonteCarlo.m** - using monte carlo simulations to generate random samples within a range to find optimal control parameters